 Coir, as a byproduct of coconut harvest, is entirely sustainable.
 Coconut trees produce a new crop annually.
 In the past, coir simply found itself tossed out into the landfill.
 Using it in your garden prevents it from taking up space in the landfill, where it can take more than a century to break down.

-Coir with a neutral pH level, comes with a number of advantages over peat.
+Neutral Coco coir pH level, comes with a number of advantages over peat.
 It is hospitable to a wider variety of plants, and easier to amend with nutrients.
 More fruits and veggies prefer a more alkaline soil.
 When you start off with coconut coir as a grow medium, you will not need to amend with lime to produce these results.

 Coir Easier To Handle Than Peat Moss